-Join Mike Danseglio for an in-depth discussion in this video The information assurance model, part of IT Security Fundamentals.
+Join Mike Danseglio for an in-depth discussion in this video The information assurance model, part of Learning IT Security.

 Yet another model or tool we can use to actually take a look at information security is something that's widely described as the Information Assurance Model.
 The National Security Agency of the US is a big proponent of the Information Assurance Model.
 They have slightly different terminology.
 A lot of the larger companies I've worked with have adopted this, either wholesale or with a very, very small modification.
 Corporate world has adopted pretty tightly and it's actually really, really useful.
 It's another one of those quick and dirty back of a napkin in a restaurant or sheet of paper while you're on a plane kind of tools to look at information security.